Florida Cracker cattle: History

-The Florida Cracker, like other Criollo cattle, derives from cattle brought by the Conquistadores from Spain to the Americas from 1493 onwards; these numbered no more than 300 head in all and were brought to Hispaniola and other Caribbean islands.
+The Florida Cracker, like other Criollo breeds, derives from cattle brought by the conquistadores from Spain to the Americas from 1493 onwards; these numbered no more than 300 head in all and were brought to Hispaniola and other Caribbean islands.
 Cattle from Cuba were landed in Spanish Florida in 1565, and there was another shipment from the same source in 1640.
-By the beginning of the 18th century the number of cattle in the Spanish part of what is now the United States – Florida and parts of modern Alabama, Georgia and Mississippi – was estimated at between 15000 and 20000 head.
+By the beginning of the eighteenth century the number of cattle in the Spanish part of what is now the United States – Florida and parts of modern Alabama, Georgia and Mississippi – was estimated at between 15000 and 20000 head.
 These were triple-purpose cattle, reared for meat, for milk and for draft work.
 They were managed extensively, living in semi-feral conditions for much of the time.

-The cattle were the principal breed in the state until the early 20th century, when heat-tolerant zebuine cattle such as the Brahman began to arrive, soon followed by taurine cattle of European origin.
+The cattle were the principal breed in the state until the early twentieth century, when heat-tolerant zebuine cattle such as the Brahman began to arrive, soon followed by taurine cattle of European origin.
 By the middle of the century indiscriminate cross-breeding of these with the Cracker cattle had brought the Florida breed to the point of disappearance; after 1949 laws relating to free-roaming livestock also contributed to the rapid decline of the Florida Cracker.
 The Florida state government has been active in the conservation of the breed since the 1970s; a breed society, the Florida Cracker Cattle Association, was formed in 1989 with the support of the state, and in 1991 a herd-book was established.

-In 2010 the breed population was about 1,300 head, with some 500 breeding cows and about 150 bulls; in 2022 the number was estimated to be between 2,500 and 5,000 head.
+In 2010 the breed population was about 1300 head, with some 500 breeding cows and about 150 bulls; in 2022 the number was estimated to be between 2,500 and 5,000 head.
 The conservation status of the breed is listed as 'threatened' by The Livestock Conservancy.
 The Florida Cracker is included in the Ark of Taste of the international Slow Food Foundation.
 In 2018 it was declared the official state heritage cattle breed.